Atlassian Revamps ALM With Customer Service Focus

 Atlassian’s stable of products includes at least ten different programs and related add-ons, but Jira and Confluence, Application Lifecycle Management and Enterprise Social solutions respectively, are currently its largest.

-Jira is Atlassian’s flagship program, which, as an ALM solution, streamlines the entire process of software development through a variety of features:
+Jira is Atlassian’s flagship program, which, as a top ALM solution, streamlines the entire process of software development through a variety of features:

 - Configurable workflow visualization